-During a marriage, spouses spend a lot of time planning for their future and their retirement together.
-However, just as sometimes marriages will break down soon after the wedding or even ten years later, people approaching retirement age sometimes also find that they are facing divorce.
-The number of divorces for those over fifty years old has doubled in the last twenty-five years.
-These divorces, sometimes called “gray divorce” or “silver divorce” have important considerations and often additional complications compared to those experienced by younger people facing divorce, who have typically been married a much shorter amount of time.
+The number of divorces for those over 50 years old has doubled in the last 25 years.
+These divorces, sometimes called “grey divorce” or “silver divorce” have important considerations and often additional complications compared to those experienced by younger people facing divorce, who have typically been married a much shorter amount of time.

 First, in a silver divorce, it is common that the parties have been married for 20 – 30 years.
 This is significant when thinking about an award of alimony, which is called spousal maintenance in Minnesota.

 There are many factors that go into an award of spousal maintenance, and the duration of the marriage is one of those factors.
 In general, the longer the marriage, the more likely it is that the judge will award spousal maintenance to an economically disadvantaged spouse.
 Moreover, a long marriage makes it more likely that the economically disadvantaged spouse will receive an award of spousal maintenance that lasts for years or even until the requesting spouse dies or remarries.

 Another important consideration is investment or retirement accounts.